elektrobohemian/StabiHacks/README.md

 ## OAI-Analyzer
-* a [Python script](oai-analyzer/oai-analyzer.py) that downloads METS/MODS files via OAI-PMH and analyzes them
+* a [Python script](oai-analyzer/oai-analyzer.py) that downloads METS/MODS files and DC metadata via OAI-PMH and analyzes them, e.g., to save ALTO XML URLs for certain records or to save metadata such as language codes or authorships
-* the results of the analyses are saved locally for further processing in various formats, e.g. Excel, CSV, or sqlite
+* the results of the analyses are saved locally for further processing in various formats, e.g. Excel and CSV

 ## Fulltext Analysis
 * a [Python script](fulltext-tools/fulltext_analysis.py) that retrieves all fulltexts from a SBBget created download directory and converts all files to raw text files